alexlii1971/wg-access-server/README.md

 umask 077
 wg genkey | tee privatekey | wg pubkey > publickey

+then run:

+cat privatekey

+if you are using portainer to deploy, and then will use it later on.

-3.Docker must be already installed, running command line: sudo apt install docker.io
+2.Docker must be already installed, running command line: sudo apt install docker.io

+3.If you are using portainer to run docker-composer, please run:

+docker volume create portainer_data docker run -d -p 7000:7000 -p 9000:9000 --name=portainer --restart=always -v /var/run/docker.sock:/var/run/docker.sock -v portainer_data:/data portainer/portainer-ce

+Please note that we are using 7000 port for portainer, since 8000 will be used in wg-access-server by default.

 ## Running with Docker